Tyroneekhator/Tyroneekhator/README.md

 ### Tyrone Ekhator 👋

-A software engineer graduate who has done various projects that were given as assessments at Solent University Southampton looking for an apprenticeship or entry-level job.
-Moreover, I am familiar with multiple programming languages with my projects being present on git hub.
-I've included my coding experience, education and skills below.
+A software engineer graduate who has done various projects that were given as assessments by Solent University Southampton looking for an apprenticeship or entry-level job in any IT field.
+Moreover, I am familiar with multiple programming languages with my projects being present on Git Hub.
+Please find my projects below.

 ---
 ### 🧰 Languages and Tools